xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-30-using-dependabot-to-maintain-docker-image-dependencies.md

 # COPY files/install things, etc
 ```

-I can then review the Pull Request, read the release notes, check for any issues,
+I can review the Pull Request, read the release notes, check for any issues,
-and accept the new version of Ubuntu, if all is well.
+and, if all is well, accept the new version of Ubuntu.

 This all works out of the box, but having a clear understanding of this will help
 me explain the solution later.